derricknguyen12/cse150a_project/README.md

 GaussianNB is well-suited for numerical data like game prices or user ratings as well as our review ratio variable (a continuous variable), whereas regular Naïve Bayes is more effective for text-based applications.
 We implement Gaussian Naive Bayes using the model function from the scikit-learn library, where the .fit() function estimates the mean and variance for each feature per class, and .predict() computes posteriors using the Gaussian PDF to classify new data points.

 Gaussian Naive Bayes Reference: https://scikit-learn.org/stable/modules/generated/sklearn.naive_bayes.GaussianNB.html

+ ### How do its training algorithms work?

+Training a Gaussian Naive Bayes classifier involves the following steps:

+ - Calculate Class Priors: Compute the probability of each class (Recommended vs. Not Recommended) based on their frequency in the training data.
+ - Estimate Gaussian Parameters: For each numerical feature, compute the mean (μ) and variance (σ²) separately for each class.
+This assumes that the feature values within each class are normally distributed.
+ - Apply Bayes' Theorem: When making predictions, the model uses the probability density function (PDF) of a Gaussian distribution to calculate the likelihood of a feature belonging to a particular class
+ - Compute Posterior Probability: The posterior probability for each class is computed using Bayes’ Theorem, and the class with the highest probability is chosen as the prediction.

+The model iterates over these steps during training, learning the parameters μ and σ² for each feature-class combination, and then uses these parameters to classify new data points.

 ## Train Your Model